nayeemmehedi/this-js/README.md

- 5. :smiling_imp: Arrow functions: In arrow functions, this is determined lexically, meaning that it takes on the value of this in the context where the arrow function was defined.
+ 5. :smiling_imp: `Arrow functions` : In arrow functions, this is determined lexically, meaning that it takes on the value of this in the context where the arrow function was defined.
 For example: